 The retail market was already tight.
 With a recession on the way, it will tighten further.
 The industry needs all the help it can get to manage more tightly, forecast better and generally optimise offerings.
-Fortunately, there are lots of tech tools today that can enhance all these areas and more.
-The question is how well-placed retailers are to understand the potential benefits, embrace these tech tools and integrate them into the heart of their businesses?
+There are lots of tech tools today that can enhance decision-making in all these areas.
+But retailers are struggling to fully appreciate the potential benefits, embrace these tech tools and integrate them into the heart of their businesses.

 Data Science and SMARTS are here to enhance your team